eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-1.md

 Now if you open `build/index.html` in the browser, you should see the a nice blanched almond color behind your cards!
 You may have to restart your `webpack:watch` process because we changed its configuration.

 In Chrome, if you right click on a card and hit "inspect", you'll see the DOM tree appear.
-If you select one of the `<div class="hand">` lines, you should see a list of styles applied to the element.
+If you select one of the `<div class="card">` lines, you should see a list of styles applied to the element.
 It will tell you that it's getting it's `blanchedalmond` `backround-color` from `card.scss`.
 This is the source map at work!

 #### Hot Reloading/Hot Module Replacement